-The start of a new year is always filled with excitement and opportunity.
-It’s the perfect time to get into the entrepreneurial spirit and embark on a new project or business idea.
-EdX has a number of business courses beginning in the next few weeks designed to help you tackle the key challenges of launching a startup.
+Do you have an exciting idea or want to start your own business?
+EdX has a number of business courses designed to help you tackle the key challenges of launching a startup.
 Take online courses from Harvard, MIT and other top schools on everything from idea creation and market research to developing a pitch and obtaining venture capital.

 New Business Ideas & How to Test Them